shivannis/xandr-docs-public/xandr-docs/articles/invest/add-a-creative.md

 ---
 title: Microsoft Invest - Add a Creative
-description: In this module, follow the step-by-step instructions to add one creative at a time to the Xandr platform. ms.date: 10/28/2023
+description: In this module, follow the step-by-step instructions to add one creative at a time to the Microsoft Advertising platform. ms.date: 10/28/2023
 ---